 What does this mean?
 Many cars will advertise that it takes 5-8 hours for a full charge, but it may only take 15-20 minutes for a 60% charge.
 A full charge could be done overnight, while partial charges could be done anytime to top up the battery.
 It is expected that vehicle charging might be similar to that of a mobile phone, where it is occasionally plugged in for a top-up charge while a full charge occurs overnight and takes advantage of off-peak electricity costs.

-ZEVs must meet the same federal safety standards as other cars.
-They are still rated under the Australasia New Car Assessment Program (ANCAP).
+ZEVs must meet the same Federal safety standards as other cars.
+They are still rated under the Australasian New Car Assessment Program (ANCAP).